leeyawnz/DevSecOps/Docker/README.md

 > | ------------ | ------------ | ------------------------ | -------------- | -------------- | ------ | ----------------- |
 > | 7c16ce4bf5b0 | nginx:latest | "nginx -g 'daemon of..." | 38 seconds ago | 37 seconds ago | 80/tcp | suspicious_synder |

-We can enter into a docker container with the following command:
+We can enter into a Docker container with the following command:
 ```
 docker exec -it <container-id/container-name> /bin/bash
 ```
-> This command is useful in checking if the docker container was properly configured
+> This command is useful in checking if the Docker container was properly configured

 [Back to Top](https://github.com/leeyawnz/DevSecOps/blob/main/Docker/README.md#table-of-contents)